New memorial honors Southern Colorado deputy

-COSTILLA COUNTY, COLO – On Saturday, The Costilla County Sheriff’s Office unveiled a memorial plaque in honor of Deputy Angela Lobato.
+COSTILLA COUNTY, Colo. — Saturday, the Costilla County Sheriff’s Office unveiled a memorial plaque in honor of Deputy Angela Lobato.

 The Sheriff’s Office said in a Facebook post, “Everyone that knew Angela respected her; she is greatly missed by family, friends, and coworkers alike.”
 They added she was also a sergeant in the Army National Guard and a mother to a little girl.